-To foster executive retention, 100% of the regular annual equity awards given to NEOs in 2022, all of which are performance-based, will cliff vest after a period of three years.
+To foster executive retention, 100% of the regular annual equity awards given to NEOs in 2024, all of which are performance-based, will cliff vest after a period of three years (or five years for Mr. Miritello).
 The Committee elected to use a long-term vesting schedule to promote executive retention in our competitive industry and to incentivize performance.
-However, given the importance of long-term equity incentive awards in our compensation program, the Committee provided for accelerated vesting in the event of death, disability or a change in control (as explained in more detail in the "2022 Grant of Plan Based Awards Table").
+However, given the importance of long-term equity incentive awards in our compensation program, the Committee provided for accelerated vesting of unvested shares of restricted stock in the event of death, disability or a change in control (as explained in more detail in the "2024 Grant of Plan Based Awards" and "Potential Payments Upon Termination of Employment or Change in Control as of the End of 2024" Tables).
 The Committee believes that accelerated vesting would be appropriate in those circumstances to encourage our executives to focus on the potential benefits of a change in control transaction for our stockholders without harboring concerns for their financial security.